Pregnant? Call 1-800-972-9225 or

 - • Criminal background clearances

-The homestudy will also consist of a series of prearranged visits, one at your home.
+The home study will also consist of prearranged meetings, one at your home.

-The homestudy process takes from one to three months to complete.
+Completing the home study process with Adoption Connection typically takes two to three months to complete.

-The adoption homestudy is good for two years.
-At this time Adoption Connection performs something call a homestudy renewal (or update) to keep it current.
-Every 12 months we also encourage our families to complete new criminal background clearances and medical reports to be prepared for any last-minute adoption situations.
+Every 12 months we request our home study approved families to complete updated criminal background clearances and medical reports to be prepared for any last-minute out-of-state adoption situations.

 Does Adoption Connection complete out-of-state adoptions?

 Yes, we have completed hundreds of adoptions throughout the United States and are very experienced.
-Many of the birthmothers we work with live throughout the country and find us through our Web site.
-In 2011-2012, 69% of our adoptions occurred with birthmothers living in California and 31% lived out-of-state.
+Many of the birthmothers we work with live throughout the country and find us through our Website.
+In 2011-2013, 65% of our adoptions occurred with birthmothers living in California and 35% lived and gave birth outside of California.

 Do you work with LGBT families?

-Yes, Adoption Connection has been providing services to LGBT families since we opened our doors.
+Yes, Adoption Connection has been providing services to LGBT families since we opened our doors in 1984.
 In any given year LGBT families make up 20% - 25% of the adoptive families we serve.
 We recently received the All Children – All Families Agency Seal of Recognition from the Human Rights Campaign (HRC).

 In California, same-sex couples can legally adopt together if the baby is born in the United States.